MobileNativeFoundation/rules_xcodeproj/doc/usage.md

 ### `rules_xcodeproj`

-The `rules_xcodeproj` config is used when building the project normally inside of Xcode.
-It is also inherited by all of the other `rules_xcodeproj_*` configs.
+The `rules_xcodeproj` config is used when building the project inside of Xcode.
+It's also inherited by all of the other `rules_xcodeproj_*` configs.

 > **Warning**
 >